 Healthline and the Sexuality Information and Education Council of the United States (SIECUS), an organization dedicated to promoting sexual education, conducted a survey that looked at the state of sexual health in the United States.

 In our survey, which polled more than 1,000 Americans, only 12 percent of respondents 60 years and older received some form of sexual education in school.

 Meanwhile, only 33 percent of people between 18 and 29 years old reported having any.

 States like Mississippi require schools to present sexual education as abstinence-only as the way to combat unwanted pregnancies.
-Yet Mississippi has one of the highest rates of teen pregnancies, ranking in 2016.
+Yet Mississippi has one of the highest rates of teen pregnancies, ranking

 This is in contrast to New Hampshire, which has the lowest rate of teen pregnancies in the United States.
 The state teaches health and sex education as well as a curriculum dedicated to STIs starting in middle schools.

 To date, 35 states and the District of Columbia also allow for parents to opt-out of having their children participate in sex ed.

 Yet in a 2017 survey, the Centers for Disease Control and Prevention (CDC) found that